 “I am now reviewing this on December 8, 2009, as I contemplate the events of the past two days, which may include Susan’s death,” Steve wrote.
 “She is missing, but circumstances suggest that she was murdered over the weekend.
 I am now truly ‘wondering what on earth to do.’”

-Cold obtained a copy of that document from among the private personal files of Steve Powell.
+The Cold podcast obtained a copy of that document from among the private personal files of Steve Powell.
 It has never previously been made public.
-The note suggests that Steve Powell did not have an active hand in his daughter-in-law’s disappearance, or any immediate firsthand knowledge of what had actually happened to her.
+The note suggests Steve Powell did not have an active hand in his daughter-in-law’s disappearance, or any immediate firsthand knowledge of what had actually happened to her.

 “I think my “Light of Seattle” has a good chance of being in the common repertory, along with “New York, New York” and “Chicago is My Kind of Town,” as THE song about Seattle.”Steve Powell